Cypaloma/Dilla4x/ROADMAP.md

 **Effort**: Low (hardware only)

 **Problem**:
-Currently, accessing the reset button requires full disassembly.
+Currently, accessing the reset pin to short it and load another sketch to the Arduino requires full disassembly.
 To enter bootloader mode or trigger recovery, users must:
 1. Remove screws
 2. Separate top and bottom sections
 3. Jump reset pin to ground with screwdriver